patillacode/patillacode/README.md

 ## About Me

-Senior Backend Developer with a decade of experience in designing and implementing scalable, maintainable systems.
+Senior Backend Developer with over a decade of experience in designing and implementing scalable, maintainable systems.

 Based in Madrid, Spain.